Those who are connected across the art world and are influencing debate and conversation through fields such as curating and journalism.

 Oriole Cullen (MA 1998), Curator of Modern Textiles and Fashion, V&A

-Most recently Oriole has curated the sell-out exhibition Christian Dior: Designer of Dreams, which had to be extended due to popular demand.
+More recently Oriole curated the sell-out exhibition Christian Dior: Designer of Dreams, which had to be extended due to popular demand.